CyberDataLab/disinfox/README.md

 # 🦊 DISINFOX (DISINFOrmation threat eXchange)

 DISINFOX is an **open-source threat intelligence exchange platform** designed to enable the real-time, interoperable exchange of disinformation incidents with client-side CTI consumers.
 By using CTI standards and methodologies, DISINFOX provides a **centralized platform for storing, managing, and analyzing disinformation incidents, integrating seamlessly with existing CTI tools** to enhance the detection, investigation, and mitigation of this evolving threat.
-To achieve this, the following sub-objectives have been defined.

 ![DISINFOX homepage](imgs/homepage.png)
 ![DISINFOX disinformation incident listing](imgs/listing.png)